scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Determine the start time
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The start time is your Prometheus retention time, by default it is set to 15 days. if you are not sure what Prometheus retention time is, you can check by logging in to your Prometheus server: `http://{ip}:9090/status`.
+The start time is your Prometheus retention time, by default it is set to 15 days.
+If you are not sure what Prometheus retention time is, you can check by logging in to your Prometheus server: `http://{ip}:9090/status`.

 If you are running Scylla Monitoring version 3.8 or newer for longer than the retention period, you are done!
 You can skip the rest of this section.